-Click here to download the Giving USA 2023 infographic
+Click here to learn more about Giving USA 2024 |

 Philanthropy plays a vital role in the health and vitality of our region and our nation.
 By working together with nonprofits, businesses and government, philanthropy improves community conditions and contributes to civic life and leadership through the responsible use of collective assets, networks, research, voice and advocacy.